lovac42/ReMemorizeButtons/README.md

 Values include: positive or negative intervals, positive or negative dates, and zero.
 No p prefix.

+## Permissions:
+Read Only.
+Standard Read/Write access to config.json file.

 ## Hotkeys:
 On V1, depending on the card, there may be 4, 3 or even 2 buttons.
 The good button maybe mapped to 2 or 3 and the easy button mapped to 3 or 4.
 The shortcuts in this addon is coded to start at the 5th button regardless of how many buttons there may be.
 You will get a friendly warning if you press button 4 when there is only 3 buttons.

-## Permissions:
+## Conflicts:
-Read Only.
-Standard Read/Write access to config.json file.
+This addon will not work with "more answer buttons for new cards".
+Specifically, that addon will not play well with other button tweek addons.
+The current and past versions are hardcoded and capped at 3-4 buttons max.

 ## Colors: